iseft/recipe-generator/README.md

 3. Copy the **Secret Key** → set as `CLERK_SECRET_KEY` in your `.env` file
 4. Copy the **Publishable Key** → set as `VITE_CLERK_PUBLISHABLE_KEY` in your `.env` file

+### How It Works

-That's it!
-No additional configuration needed.
-The app uses Clerk's React components which handle authentication automatically, and the backend verifies JWT tokens from the frontend.
+The app uses Clerk's React components which handle authentication automatically.
+The backend verifies JWT tokens from the frontend using Clerk's JWT verification library.

 ### Example .env File